ubaldot/vim-poptools/README.md

 ```
 ## Configuration

-If you don't like the default behavior, there is room for some customization
+If you don't like the default behavior, there is room for some customization.
-that I wanted to keep very easy.
+The process is very easy.
 All you have to do is to set some entries in
 the `g:poptools_config` dictionary.
-To do that, be sure to create first an
-empty dictionary in your `.vimrc` file, i.e. `g:poptools_config = {}`.

 However, keep in mind that you may also change the plugin behavior by through
 Vim the options `:h 'wildignore'`, `:h 'wildoptions'` and `:h 'path'`.